Fertility, Pregnancy and IBD

 Calcium: Milk, yoghurt, cheese, calcium-fortified cereals and juices

-Folic acid: Cereal, bread, legumes, leafy greens, citrus fruits
+Folic acid: Fortified cereal, bread, legumes, leafy greens, citrus fruits

 Will my pregnancy be affected if I am underweight?